 Studies (like this one here) have proven that simply putting a pencil lengthwise between your teeth when reading a comic strip means you’re more likely to find that comic strip funny.
 Why?
 Because the pencil forces your mouth into something close to a smile.
 Your brain receives the signal of the smile from your mouth, and determines that what you’re reading must be funny.

-The body language communication you have with your brain isn’t limited to the messages sent from your face.
+The importance of body language isn’t limited to the messages sent from your face to your brain.
 Your brain is actually picking up messages from all over your body to determine how you should be feeling.
 So if you want to feel more positive and confident, you’ve got to send messages of confidence from the rest of your body as well.

 To send those messages make sure to keep your head up, shoulders rolled down and back, and your spine straight – as if there’s a string pulling from the base of your spine up through the crown of your head.
 At the same time let your muscles relax and focus on taking slow breathes deep into the belly.
 Adopting this posture while breathing deeply and relaxing your muscles will send signals of confidence to your brain.
 You’ll start to feel more relaxed and self-assured as a result.